purestorage/helm-charts/docs/flex-csi-upgrade.md

 * The `name` setting in `claimRef` must match the PVC name linked to the PV name you are importing. **Reference the record of these you obtained earlier**.

 * Finally, ensure that the `persistentVolumeReclaimPolicy` is set to `Delete`.
 This will ensure that when the time comes for the PV to be deleted, the CSI driver will correctly delete the backend volume.

+## Scale Up Applications

+The final phase of the upgrade is to scale up all your deployments and statefulsets to their original replica size.

+Use the `kubectl scale --replicas=<replica count>` command to perform this.